Introduction to cerebral palsy

 Dr J Parkes, Dr M Donnelly and Dr N Hill.
 Focusing on Cerebral Palsy: Reviewing and Communicating Needs for Services (Scope 2001) 0946828717

-A report commissioned by Scope and carried out by Queen's University Belfast that studies the prevalence of diagnoses of cp in children in the UK.
+A report commissioned by Scope and carried out by Queen's University Belfast that studies the prevalence of diagnoses of cerebral palsy in children in the UK.

 Lindsay Brewis.
 Including Children with Cerebral Palsy in the Foundation Stage (Inclusion)(A&C Black Publishers 2008) 978-1-906029-22-7